dc-b2p/dc-b2p.github.io/README.md

 window will report messages regarding what files the web browser has requested, and how the mini-web server responded to those requests.
 You can ignore all of that.)

+### Editing cycle

+Since this site is now maanged via a "distributed revision control system" with multiple editors, care must be taken to ensure that one set of edits does not interfere with another set of edits.

+Distributed revision control systems rely on each contributor having a separate copy (called a "clone") of the master documents.
+Everyone can edit their copy independently, and then submit their edits for review, which then gets merged back into the master documents.

+Without going into a lot of detail, the general sequence for editing is:

+    $ git pull               # retrieves updates from master repository
+    $ git log                # view a record of what has been changed [edit doc_1]             # edit any document
+	[edit doc_2]             # edit another
+	...
+	$ git status             # show the state of all changed documents
+	$ git add doc_1          # mark this document as ready to be included
+	$ git checkout -- doc_2  # undo changes to doc_2
+	$ git commit             # commit changes, provide a reason [edit doc_2]             # edit the second document again
+	$ git status             # check the current state of all documents
+	$ git add doc_2          # mark doc_2 as ready for inclusion
+	$ git commit             # commit changes, provide a reason
+	$ git push               # send changes to the master repository

+The `pull` and `push` do not retrieve and send entire documents.
+Instead, they retrieve and send the changes to documents.

+Edit in "logical" sessions: In other words, don't make lots and lots of unrelated changes.
+Suppose, for example, you have three tasks which can be stated as

+* change the date for an event
+* revise orientation documentation
+* add a new page about important prison policy change

+Consider those as three very separate edits.
+Start with the `git pull` to make sure you have the latest and greatest version of everything.
+Complete the first task then `git add` and `git commit`.
+Repeat the edit, `git add` and `git commit` for the second and third tasks.
+And then, finally, `git push` to push your changes out for others.
+(You can also do the `git push` after every commit if you wish.)
+The idea is that your commits provide a summary of what has been changed, and, if necessary, what must be undone.
+Each commit is considered a revision and all of the edits made between one commit and the next can be rewound back to previous versions.